 Background on Task Force Recommendations in the Original Age-Friendly DC 2017 Strategic Plan

 In September 2013, former Mayor Gray established the Age-Friendly DC Task Force comprised of 24 members from inside and outside government.
 The Task Force was charged with developing city-wide recommendations for improvements and enhancements to transform the District of Columbia into an age-friendly city and recommend methods to chart the District’s progress.

 In order to draft its recommendations, the Task Force was provided with a report of findings from community feedback gathered in 2012 and 2013.
 Task Force committees were formed for each of the 10 age-friendlly domains.
 These committees invited additional public, private, and community representatives to weigh in on their domain-specific recommendations and met regularly through the spring and summer of 2014.
 In October 2014, the Task Force submitted its final recommendations to the Mayor which you can read below.
-These recommendation were used by Age-Friendly DC staff to inform the final strategies of the Age-Friendly DC Strategic Plan
+These recommendation were used by Age-Friendly DC staff to inform the final strategies of the 2017 Age-Friendly DC Strategic Plan.